The Basics of Working as a Student in Japan

 Don’t be a middleman for crime!

-Criminal activity is heavily punished in Japan and being ignorant of the crime is no excuse.
+Criminal activity is heavily punished in Japan and being ignorant of what’s against the law is no excuse.
 Organized crime groups often target foreign students to carry out their schemes.
 They will give you money for simple tasks, such as:

 - Withdrawing money using someone else’s ATM card